 Alternatively, people that are certified cooling tower risk management plan auditors in another state or territory can work as an auditor in Victoria under Automatic Mutual Recognition (AMR).

 AMR allows a person who is licenced or registered for an occupation in one jurisdiction to be considered registered to perform the same activities in another jurisdiction, without the need to go through further application processes or pay additional registration fees.

 AMR for certified cooling tower risk management plan auditors will be available in Victoria on 1 July 2021.

 To find out how it will work, who is eligible and how to notify the Victorian Department of Health for AMR, read the information on the AMR page.

 Application to become a certified approved auditor of cooling tower system risk management plans

 Section 94 of the Act allows the Secretary to the department to certify that a natural person competent to conduct an audit of a cooling tower system risk management plan and approve that person for the purposes of the Act.

-Typically approvals are granted for 1 year and subject to the auditor complying with certain conditions such as compliance with these Guidelines for auditing risk management plans for cooling tower systems.
+Typically, approvals are granted for 1 year and subject to the auditor complying with certain conditions such as compliance with the Guidelines for auditing risk management plans for cooling tower systems.
 Once a person has been certified as an auditor, they will receive a Certificate of Approval to act as an approved auditor.